observablehq/plot/README.md

 * facet.**marginLeft** - the left margin
 * facet.**grid** - if true, draw grid lines for each facet

-Marks whose data is strictly equal to (`===`) the facet data will be filtered within each facet to show the current facet’s subset, whereas other marks will be repeated across facets.
-You can disable faceting for an individual mark by giving it a shallow copy of the data, say using [*array*.slice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice).
+By default, marks whose data is strictly equal to (`===`) the facet data will be filtered within each facet to show the current facet’s subset, whereas other marks will be repeated across facets.

+Faceting can be explicitly enabled or disabled on a mark with the *facet* option, which accepts the following values:

+* *null* (default) - facet this mark if its data is strictly equal to the facet data
+* *false* - disable faceting for this mark
+* *true* - enable faceting for this mark
+* *exclude* - enable exclusion faceting for this mark (each facet receives all the data except the facet’s subset)

+If faceting is enabled, the mark’s data must have the same cardinality as the facet data (and should match its order).

 ```js
 Plot.plot({